Below is a rough translation of Luke 16:19-31, the gospel reading for the 19th Sunday after Pentecost in the Revised Common Lectionary.

 εἱλκωμένος: PPPart, nms, sores (full of), to ulcerate, transitive.
 Here, passive particularly, full of ulcers

 1. The word βάλλω has many uses, but primarily means ‘to throw.’
 That is not suggest that people literally threw Lazarus down at the rich man’s gate, but since the verb is passive it implies that he was unable simply to go and sit there to beg of his own accord.
-He is destitute and helpless.
-And, he is put at the gate of one person who is more than able to assist him.
+He is destitute and he seems helpless.
+So, he is put at the gate of one person who is more than able to assist him.

 3. The passive verb indicates Lazarus’ dependency, rather than his own agency, in determining where he sits.